Mhowitt/front-end-code-challenge/README.md

 object for the `:genderId` given.

 For Example:

 ```
 http://localhost:3000/api/partners/acme/bodies/female
 ```

 ## Your Notes Go Here

-Notes on take home Avametric challenge.
+####Miranda's Notes on take home Avametric challenge.

+####To get it started:

+- fork this repo to your github.
+- clone onto your local machine.
+- cd into the main folder.
+- run `npm install` to install packages for the api.
+- In one terminal tab, cd into the api folder and run `node server.js` or `nodemon server.js` (if you have nodemon installed globally).
+- In another terminal tab cd into the 'frontend' folder.
+- run `npm install` to install dependencies for the client-side application.
+- run `npm start`.
+- The frontend application is running on `localhost:3000`.
+- Thank you for viewing my app!

+####Technologies/packages used for challenge:

+- React for the client-side framework
+- Jest and Enzyme for testing
+- Axios for making api calls

-I did find one bug - you need to enable cors on the backend so we can make get resquests to the server.
+I did find one bug - I needed to enable cors on the backend so I could make http requests to the server.

-Improvements I would make if I had more time:
+####Here are things I would have done if this were a real on-the-job project / if I had more time:

-- A lot of refactoring especially in the component did mount sections of the results.
-I brute forced it in this take home due to time.
+- refactor some of the component did mount (initialization)
-- I wanted to tailor the recommendations and information on each brand a lot more than I had time for.
+- further tailor the brand recommendations (for size and specific measurements(bra size))
-- I had a lot of other UI and design ideas. especially transitions which I wanted to implement.

-Things I thought about doing:
+- use a state management system like redux to centralize the app state and make it easier to transition between questions
+- fancier UX, especially transitions
+- more testing

+Thank you so much for this opportunity and I look forward to hearing from you soon!

+-Miranda

 ## License